 The Project focuses on two of CDC’s four domains of chronic disease prevention:

 Domain 3: implement health systems interventions to improve the effective delivery and use of clinical and other preventive services related to heart disease; and

 Domain 4: community-clinical service linkages so communities support and clinics refer patients to programs that improve management of chronic conditions in the area of diabetes.

 The long term outcomes of this project include improved prevention and control of hypertension and diabetes, with specific strategies focusing on the promotion of better management, communication, tracking and sharing of health data, especially for reporting performance measures, and involving patients in self-management of diabetes and hypertension.
 The Prevention First project will engage a broad range of partners in a collaborative process to develop and conduct surveys (environmental scans) and utilize the survey findings to collaboratively develop and implement information sharing activities including presentations, articles in local health related publications and trainings or local learning area networks.

-The Monterey County Health Department (MCHD) has partnered with California State University Monterey Bay to implement this project.
-The Quality Improvement Processes in Monterey County Health Care System (QIPMC) Survey was conducted in spring 2016 and has resulted in several reports which are being used by the county’s Safety Net to guide the development of training opportunities in the projects four focus areas:
+An earlier grant from CDPH, Prevention First, to Monterey County Health Department (MCHD) led to a partnership with California State University Monterey Bay to implement surveys, convenings, and supports for efforts.
+Several reports have been used by the county’s Safety Net system to guide system expansion and the development of training opportunities in the projects four focus areas: